 Keep the Load Even

-While adding load in the capacity range is crucial, keeping it spread out evenly on the boat is even more critical.
-This applies to cargo, as well as passengers.
-Having your passengers well-informed about the necessity of maintaining balance on board will always help.
+While adding load in the capacity range is crucial, keeping it spread evenly on the boat is even more critical.
+This applies to cargo and passengers.

 Consider Your Pontoon Size